It is possible to restrict AIX server login via LDAP by using the aixauxaccount objectClass and hostsallowedlogin attribute.

-Take note, this solution does not scale well.
-If a new client sever comes online it will have to be added to every LDAP user needing access.
-This can of course be scripted, but a more scalable solution is to use LDAP groups.
+Be aware: this solution does not scale well.
+If a new client server comes online it will need to be added to every LDAP user who requires access.
+This can of course be scripted, but a more scalable solution is to use LDAP groups to restrict server login.

 Nevertheless, continue reading for setup instructions

 The following has been tested on Red Hat Directory Server 9 (389 Directory Server should also apply) and AIX 6.1 (later AIX releases should work as well).

 It is assumed the client server can already talk to the LDAP server.